Subject Team

 Mrs C Wells

-In addition to achieving academic excellence and examination success in Business Studies we want our pupils to receive a unique insight into the world of work.
+In the Business Studies department, the aim is to enthuse our students about the world of business and the opportunities it presents in a world where change and innovation are a constant.
+In addition to achieving academic excellence and examination success in Business Studies, we want our students to receive a unique insight into the world of work.

-Through their study our pupils discover how businesses in Northern Ireland and further afield operate and the essential functions of a successful business enterprise.
+Through their study our students discover how businesses in Northern Ireland and further afield operate and what are the essential functions of a successful business enterprise.

-It is a valuable subject for the following careers: Accountancy, Banking, Marketing, Law, Public Relations, Teaching, Personnel, Business Management and Administration.
+It is a valuable subject for the following careers: Accountancy, Banking, Marketing, Law, Public Relations, Teaching, Human Resources, Business Management and Administration.

 GCSE Business Studies